afanasyevp/cryoem_tools/README.md

 # Tools for cryo-EM data processing

+### coarsen.py
+Allows binning all the movie-aligned micrographs in a given folder (including subfolders).
+Useful for manual data screening.

 ### convert_to_tif.sh
 Batch coverter of the mrc movies to tif (LZW compression by IMOD).
 For counting data only!